TomLiDev/mildew-detector/README.md

 - https://stackoverflow.com/questions/21517879/python-pil-resize-all-images-in-a-folder - Used for guidance on converting image size.

 - https://www.datacamp.com/tutorial/line-plots-in-matplotlib-with-python - Used for customising and creating line plots.

+- https://matplotlib.org/stable/gallery/pie_and_polar_charts/pie_features.html - Used for reference in creating pie charts.

 - https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python - Used for reference to rounding figures.